judgelord/regextable/README.md

 1. A data frame containing the text to search.
 2. A regex lookup table containing patterns to match.

-Because users provide both the data and the patterns, `extract()` is domain-agnostic and can be applied to a wide range of text sources.
+User-supplied patterns allow `extract()` to match text in any dataset or context.

 The examples below use the `members` and `cr2007_03_01` datasets included in this package for illustration.